 Supreme Court Chief Justice Tom Parker also issued an Order designating the month as Pro Bono Month in the Alabama Judiciary.

-All who are interested may also join the first Pro Bono Month Book Club.
-The group be reading “A Knock At Midnight” by Brittany K. Barnett.
+All who are interested may also join the Pro Bono Month Book Club.
+The group will be reading “Evicted” by Matthew Desmond.
 Every Tuesday at noon the book club will hold a discussion via zoom.
 Anyone can join the book club by signing up online.

-In addition, the Alabama State Bar Volunteer Lawyers Program will host a series of free, online CLE programs for Bar members as well as a video contest for law students.
+In addition, the Alabama State Bar Volunteer Lawyers Program will host a series of free, online CLE programs for Bar members which will be held every Wednesday at noon during Pro Bono month.

 Alabama leads the nation in its pro bono work.
 Pro bono attorneys in this state have closed nearly three times the numbers of cases as pro bono attorneys in other states.
 In addition, Alabama has one of the highest lawyer enrollment rates in pro bono programs in the country, and the highest per capita rate of pro bono assistance by private lawyers.

 “The legal profession is among the very few that calls on its members to make a difference in their communities through pro bono work,” said Linda Lund, Director of the Alabama State Bar’s Volunteer Lawyers Program.

 The Alabama State Bar administers a Volunteer Lawyers Program (VLP) in 60 of Alabama’s 67 counties.
 The VLP has delivered free legal services to low income residents of Alabama for more than 25 years, providing a variety of civil legal issues such as: divorce, child support, bankruptcy, landlord/tenant, veterans’ affairs and credit issues.

 Alabama’s month-long celebration overlaps with the National Pro Bono Celebration, planned for the last week of the month.
 The theme for the national event is “Law in Everyday Life.”